-- relevant engineering or managerial work experience approved by the dean (or representative) to be equivalent to one year of advanced study. - 2 An applicant may seek admission on the basis of relevant professional experience deemed by the dean (or representative) to be equivalent to the level of competence specified in any of 1(a) to 1(c) above.
+- relevant engineering or managerial work experience approved by the dean (or representative) to be equivalent to one year of advanced study. - 2 An applicant must normally have completed 1(a) or (b) above with a B grade average or higher in papers at level 7. - 3 An applicant may seek admission on the basis of relevant professional experience deemed by the dean (or representative) to be equivalent to the level of competence specified in any of 1(a) to 1(c) above.

-- 3 To qualify for the Master of Construction Management, a student must achieve 120 points by successfully completing the requirements in the structure below. - 4 A student may substitute up to 30 points in the elective component with papers from another postgraduate programme with the approval of the programme leader.
+- 4 To qualify for the Master of Construction Management, a student must achieve 120 points by successfully completing the requirements in the structure below. - 5 A student may substitute up to 30 points in the elective component with papers from another postgraduate programme with the approval of the programme leader.